whiteromka/yii2-strange/README.md

 composer install
 ~~~

-Then in folder 'config' crete file 'db-local.php' with next code:
+Then in folder 'config' create file 'db-local.php' with next code:
 ~~~
 <?php
 return [